Haplogroup O-M119

 In human genetics, Haplogroup O-M119 is a Y-chromosome DNA haplogroup.
 Haplogroup O-M119 is a descendant branch of haplogroup O-F265 also known as O1a, one of two extant primary subclades of Haplogroup O-M175.
 The same clade previously has been labeled as O-MSY2.2.

+It is a pan-East Asian haplogroup, being found in eastern China (especially the Yangtse River Delta), mainland Southeast Asia, the Philippines, Indonesia, and even Siberia.

 Origins

-The Haplogroup O-M119 branch is believed to have evolved during the Late Pleistocene (Upper Paleolithic) in mainland China.
+The Haplogroup O-M119 branch is believed to have evolved during the Late Pleistocene (Upper Paleolithic) in Southeast Asia or East Asia.

 Paleolithic migrations

 Karafet, Hallmark, Cox & Sudoyo (2010) suggest haplogroup O-M119 was part of a four-phase colonization model in which Paleolithic migrations of hunter-gatherers shaped the primary structure of current Y-Chromosome diversity of Maritime Southeast Asia.
 Approximately 5000 BCE, Haplogroup O-M119 coalesced at Sundaland and migrated northwards to as far as Taiwan, where O-M50 constitutes some 90% of the Aboriginal Y-DNA, being the main haplogroup that can be directly linked to the Austronesian expansion in phase 3.

 The Liangdao man, an 8,000 year old skeleton found on Liang Island in the Republic of China off the coast of Fujian, is believed to belong to Haplogroup O-M119, specifically under branch O-CTS5726.